What is the meaning of the phrase jive turkey?

 The term “jive turkey” is a slang expression that is used to describe someone who is acting foolish or silly.

-The origins of the term are unclear, but it is thought to have originated in the African-American community.
 The expression is often used as a way to poke fun at someone who is acting stupid or foolish.

 Jive turkey meaning and where does it come from?